Shubhamghodake000/Shubhamghodake000.github.io/research.md

 ## PhD Coursework

 I have completed 24 credits of rigorous PhD-level coursework, including:
-- Quantum Computation and Information
+- QY207: Introduction to Quantum Computing
-- Quantum Algorithms
+- DS394: Scientific Computing with Quantum Algorithm
-- Quantum Error Correction
+- E2 210: Quantum Error Correcting Codes
-- (Add any other relevant advanced courses here)
+- DS285: Tensor Computation for Data Science

 ---

 ## Projects

-### 1. Review: Quantum Error Correction
+### 1. Review: Efficient Computations of Encodings for Quantum Error Correction
 **Type:** Literature Review
 **Summary:**
-Conducted a comprehensive literature review on quantum error correction, examining both foundational concepts and recent advancements in the field.
+In this report, we analyze different methods to construct an efficient gate array that computes the code words for any stabilizer code with any set of generators.
+We present both standard and fault-tolerant approaches to encoding implementation, with a focus on minimizing gate complexity while maintaining error correction capabilities.

 ---

-### 2. Moore-Penrose Inverse for Tensors in ZNN
+### 2. Zeroing neural network model for finding Moore Penrose inverse of time-varying tensors with applications in imaging
 **Type:** Research Project (Paper Communicated)
 **Summary:**
-Developed and implemented algorithms for computing the Moore-Penrose inverse for tensors using ZNN (Z-order Neural Network).
-This work has been converted into a research paper and is currently under review.
+Developed and implemented algorithms for computing the Moore-Penrose inverse for time varying tensors under M-product architecture usinf zeroing neural networks (ZNN).Currently this work is under review.
 ---

-### 3. Differential Equation Solver on Non-uniform Meshes
+### 3. Analysis of Linear Convection-dominated Singularly Perturbed Problem over Uniform and Non-uniform meshes
 **Type:** Computational Project
 **Summary:**
 Designed and analyzed numerical methods for solving differential equations on non-uniform meshes, focusing on improving stability and accuracy.